getify/You-Dont-Know-JS/types & grammar/ch2.md

 b;				// ["!","o","O","f"]
 ```

-Unfortunately, this "borrowing" doesn't work with array mutators (in large part because strings are immutable, so they can't be modified in place):
+Unfortunately, this "borrowing" doesn't work with `array` mutators (in large part because `string`s are immutable, so they can't be modified in place):

 ```js
 Array.prototype.reverse.call( a );
 // still returns a String object wrapper (see Chapter 3) for "foo" :(
 ```

-Another workaround (aka hack) is to convert the `string` into an `array`, perform the desired array operation, then convert it back to a `string`.
+Another workaround (aka hack) is to convert the `string` into an `array`, perform the desired operation, then convert it back to a `string`.

 ```js
 var c = a